ankushgithub1/terraform-iac/README.md

 - Ensure you have the appropriate IAM permissions in AWS to provision the resources defined in your Terraform configuration.
 - Terraform will ask for confirmation before applying the changes when you run `terraform apply`.
 Type `yes` to confirm.

-## Troubleshooting
-- If you encounter issues, check the Terraform and AWS CLI documentation for further troubleshooting.